FAQ

 Unless you have a truck from the 1960’s or older, “half-ton” does not accurately describe hauling capacity.
 Today’s half-ton pickups are capable of hauling more than 1000 pounds (1/2 ton).
 We have successfully loaded many half-ton trucks with one pallet (approximately 2000-2300 pounds depending on water weight).
 However, we do not recommend carrying MORE than 1 pallet in your half-ton truck.

-IMPORTANT: We DO recommend checking with your truck’s manufacturer (Chevrolet, Ford, GMC…) or your owner’s manual for your truck’s exact hauling specifications.
+With this being said, we still HIGHLY recommend checking with your specific truck’s manufacturer (Chevrolet, Ford, GMC., etc.) or your owner’s manual for your truck’s exact hauling specifications.

 When Is Sod Available for Pick-Up or Delivery?